What is the Employee Retention Scheme and when should your business consider using it?

 An employee has asked to be put on furlough leave.
 Do I have to agree?

-There is nothing to stop an employee from asking to be placed on furlough leave however you are under no obligation to agree.
+There is nothing to stop an employee from asking to be placed on further leave however you are under no obligation to agree.
 Whether or not to furlough employees ultimately remains a business decision.

 You should however be wary of jumping straight to a refusal where the alternative is redundancy in case the employee subsequently sought to argue that the decision to dismiss was unreasonable in the circumstances.